nodejs/nodejs.org/apps/site/pages/en/learn/modules/backpressuring-in-streams.md

 ## Rules to Abide By When Implementing Custom Streams

 The golden rule of streams is **to always respect backpressure**.
 What constitutes as best practice is non-contradictory practice.
-So long as you are careful to avoid behaviors that conflict with internal backpressure support, you can be sure you're following good practice.
+So as long as you are careful to avoid behaviors that conflict with internal backpressure support, you can be sure you're following good practice.